 The added flexibility of having to hire staff only when you need them is another reason why many businesses are turning to outsourcing.
 You also can get access to top quality people at a much lower rate than if you were hiring in your own country and the cost savings can be very significant.

 To hire a quality programmer in California is probably going to set you back $80-$120 per hour.
 Using outsourced web sites you can find quality programmers in the US for $30-$40 per hour, or in India, the Philippines or Russia for $10-$15 per hour.

-Outsourcing can be overwhelming at first – each of these sites uses a different system, have a different layout, and in the case of Vworker, can take days to get used to (although they’ve recently improved their website usability).
+Outsourcing can be overwhelming at first – each of these sites uses a different system, have a different layout and can take days to get used to.
 Deciding on which site to use while striking the balance between competitive rates and effective results can be like walking a virtual tight rope.

 As mentioned above, all of these sites will require you to: